Incense burner Karakusa-Shishi | Fukuji Kitamura Traditional Craftsperson work [264009]

 -----------------------

-Blending traditional motifs with a design that harmonizes beautifully with modern interiors, this piece can be used as an incense burner or simply enjoyed as a decorative art object.
+Blending classical design elements with a modern aesthetic, this piece can be enjoyed not only as a functional incense burner but also as a decorative art object that complements contemporary interiors.

 [Potter Profile]